ethxin0011/rlvr_group_correlation/README.md

 [*Where the Verifier Fails*](https://arxiv.org/abs/2609.01354) (arXiv:2609.01354).

+**About**

+This repository contains the full code pipeline and paper source for a research project measuring within-group verifier-error correlation in reinforcement learning with verifiable rewards (RLVR).

+**Goal: **Group-based RLVR methods like GRPO sample multiple completions per prompt and score each with an automatic verifier, computing a training signal from the group's relative rewards.
+This project tests whether those per-completion verifier judgments are actually independent, as most existing methods assume, or whether they're correlated because completions to the same prompt tend to share answer format.
+The project measures this directly on real generated rollouts, breaks the correlation down by answer category, and evaluates whether a lightweight category-aware verifier selection can help.

 **Headline result:** pooled within-group ICC ρ = 0.530 (95% CI [0.500, 0.560]) on 24,998 real k=8 rollout groups from Qwen2.5-1.5B —
 equivalent to a Kish effective sample size of 1.70 out of 8 nominally